Back to blog

 Signed by over 100 jurisdictions, the MLI modifies existing bilateral treaties without renegotiating them individually.
 It implements minimum BEPS standards including the PPT.
 If both countries in a treaty have signed the MLI, the anti-abuse provisions automatically apply.

-Step 1: Map Your Income Sources
+Step 1: Map Income Sources

-Step 2: Determine Your Current Tax Residency
+Step 2: Determine Current Tax Residency

-Step 3: Research the Treaty Network
+Step 3: Review the Treaty Network

 • Withholding tax rates on dividends, interest, royalties (Articles 10–12)